 Now based in Scotland, Rachel’s background is in research and campaigning for a series of Brussels-based non-governmental organisations such as Friends of the Earth Europe, Corporate Europe Observatory, and the Quaker Council for European Affairs.
 Rachel’s academic background is in philosophy and politics, having studied her MA at the University of Edinburgh.

-Over the last couple of years, Rachel has done work for Corporate Europe Observatory, LobbyControl, the Transnational Institute, the New Economics Foundation, a Green Member of European Parliament, the Alliance for Lobbying Transparency and Ethics Regulation and Friends of the Earth Europe.
+Over the past four years, Rachel has done consultancy work for Corporate Europe Observatory, LobbyControl, the Transnational Institute, the New Economics Foundation, a Green Member of European Parliament, the Alliance for Lobbying Transparency and Ethics Regulation and Friends of the Earth Europe, among others.

 Eco means home.